zchee/golang-wiki/Modules.md

 ## Defining a Module

-To create a `go.mod` for an existing project, follow the following steps.
+To create a `go.mod` for an existing project:

 1. Navigate to the root of the module's source tree and activate module mode in the `go` command: